-I haven’t once heard or read about Botswana until the No. 1 Ladies’ Detective Agency.
+I haven’t once heard or read about Botswana until the novel The No. 1 Ladies’ Detective Agency by Alexander McCall Smith.

-My thoughts swerved from, “Uh, there’s such a country?,” then, “that sounds like an interesting book.”
+My thoughts swerved from “Uh, there’s such a country?” then “that sounds interesting.”

-I admire McCall’s writing, that although he is criticized for sounding Utopian, he chooses to emphasize the silver lining in a rather chaotic world.
-Many are already doing well in painting the real problems of the world – poverty, genocide, food shortage, diseases.
+Although McCall’s writing is criticized for sounding Utopian, he chooses to emphasize the silver lining in a chaotic world.
+Many are already doing well communicating the real problems of the world: poverty, genocide, food shortage, diseases.
 The horrible stuff.
 He would not want to amplify that.
-Rather, he’s acutely aware of these problems that he intends to help by stirring positive spirit in the background.
+Rather, he’s acutely aware of these problems that he intends to paint hope in the background.